evogelsa/dcs-real-weather/README.md

           "RainyPreset3"
           ] // List of weather presets you do not want to be chosen },
+    "fog": {
+      "enabled": true,           // set to false to disable fog "thickness-minimum": 0,    // min thickness of fog in meters, at least 0 "thickness-maximum": 1000, // max thickness of fog in meters, at most 1000 "visibility-minimum": 0,   // min vis through fog in meters, at least 0 "visibility-maximum": 6000 // max vis through fog in meters, at most 6000 },
+    "dust": {
-    "fog-allowed": true, // set to false to disable fog "dust-allowed": true // set to false to disable dust }
+      "enabled": true,           // set to false to disable dust and smoke "visibility-minimum": 300, // min vis through dust in meters, at least 300 "visibility-maximum": 3000 // max vis through dust in meters, at most 3000 }
+  }
 }
 ```